Save Numbered Versions Add-In for Word 2007 & 2010

 If the document has not previously been saved, you will be prompted to first save the document.

-The document is saved, then resaved with the new dated filename.
+The document is saved, then resaved with the new versioned filename.
 The originally named document is removed leaving only version 1 of the document, and the document name and path are added to the Word title bar as shown below.
 Subsequent saves will add the version numbers as shown in the second of the following illustrations.

-In the following example the document numbering has reached number 5 and the next save it to be the final version of the document.
+In the following example the document numbering has reached number 5 and the next save is to be the final version of the document.
 Instead of clicking 'Save Numbered Version', click instead 'Change Filename'.
 The following dialog opens showing the current status of the document filename and its associated variables.

-Click 'Change document name' to save the document with the new name.
 Note that for 'Final' and 'Signature' document types it is not possible to change the version number from 1 from this dialog, but you may increment the number by using the Save Numbered Version tool.

 Any of the variables stored in the document may be edited using the Bookmarks and Variables etc. editor which you can also download from this site.